-The Leadership Development Team of Mennonite Church USA provides guidelines for the compensation of our pastors and conference ministers.
+The Church Vitality Team of Mennonite Church USA provides guidelines for the compensation of our pastors and conference ministers.
 Our goal is to be supportive of ministers, congregations and conferences as they negotiate salaries and determine fair compensation.

 We are happy to partner with Everence to provide an online experience that gives you a simple, intuitive way to fill out the guidelines and start a conversation between pastor and church leadership.
 At the end, you may print or save a PDF summary of the guidelines with your information.
 The online version of the salary guidelines can be accessed at everence.com/pastor-salary-guidelines.